-Naspers spin-off of MultiChoice won’t lead to narrowing of discount
+Naspers spin-off of MultiChoice will not narrow discount

 Why does South African technology conglomerate Naspers exist?
 So that value investors can find a way to buy China’s Tencent, of course.